rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 import TutorialsHelp from '@site/src/components/Tutorials/TutorialsStreamHelp.md';
 import TutorialsIntro from '@site/src/components/Tutorials/TutorialsStreamIntro.md';

-# RabbitMQ Stream tutorial - "Offset Tracking"
+# RabbitMQ Stream tutorial - Offset Tracking

 ## Introduction

 <TutorialsHelp/>
 <TutorialsIntro/>

-## "Offset Tracking"
+## Offset Tracking

 ### Setup

 In this part of the tutorial we'll write two programs in Java; a producer that sends a wave of messages with a poison message at the end, and a consumer that receives messages and stops when it gets the poison message.
-We'll see how a consumer can navigate through a stream and can even start where it left off in a previous execution.
+We'll see how a consumer can navigate through a stream and can even restart where it left off in a previous execution.

 We'll use [the stream Java client](/tutorials/tutorial-one-java-stream#using-the-java-stream-client).
 Make sure to follow [the setup steps](/tutorials/tutorial-one-java-stream#setup) from the first tutorial.